 What are the benefits of price transparency in healthcare?

 There are many benefits of price transparency in regard to healthcare.
 One of the biggest advantages is a more predictable cost of care.
-It can also cut down on price disparities that are common in the healthcare system.
+It can also cut down on common price disparities in the healthcare system.

 How does transparency affect the efficiency cost and quality of health care?